EldosHD/Macro-Board/README.md

 ## Installation

-I´ll probably write an install for that.
+I´ll probably write an installer script for that.
 But for now, here are the basic instructions:

 1. Download the code an extract it to ur fav location.
 2. install luamacros